 By comparing every six months the total of cash flow fluctuations or market fluctuations of the hedged items and the total of cash flow fluctuations or market fluctuations of the means of hedging, and based on the amount of fluctuations, etc. in both the hedged items and the means of hedging, the effectiveness of hedging activities is evaluated.
 However, the evaluation of effectiveness of hedging is omitted for interest-rate swaps for which exceptional accounting is employed.

-7. Adoption of Consolidated Tax Payment System
+7. Adoption of the Group Tax Sharing System

-The consolidated tax payment system is adopted.
+The group tax sharing system has been adopted.